Buying real estate in Rio de Janeiro?

 Sources: Mayer Brown, Rio Adventures, Rio Times Online

-10) North Zone rental yields will rise with improved accessibility and desirability from new infrastructure projects
+10) Rental yields in the North Zone will rise as infrastructure projects enhance accessibility and desirability

 In 2025, the North Zone of Rio de Janeiro is becoming a hot spot for renters, thanks to major infrastructure upgrades in recent years.